iwirsing/Challenge-4---Coding-Quiz-Game/README.md

 # Module 4 Challenge: Coding Quiz Game
 A test on coding knowledge.
 Can you beat the high score?

+This challenge employs the use of HTML, CSS and JavaScript to create an interactive quiz game.

 ## <u>Table of Contents</u>
 1. [Link to Deployed Page](#deployed-page)
 2. [Game Features](#game-features)